 Tie it all together

 You need to end the answer by telling them why you are in front of them and why your experience is relevant to the role.
 Give a future focus to your answer and do the thinking for them.
 Detail, briefly, why you feel your career achievements and educational background makes you a strong candidate for the role or promotion.

 You should be able to deliver all of that in under two minutes.
-And you should have this answer practice, verbally, several times before the interview.
+You should have this answer practice, verbally, several times before the interview.
 You need to be able to deliver it with impact.
 You might not be lucky enough to be asked the question but if you are, you need to nail it.

 Know your own achievements:

 Irish people are modest by nature.
 We find it hard to sell ourselves.
 But in an interview, you have to.
 Your prospective employer needs to know you can do the job.
-And the best way to do this is to base your interview around concrete, objectively proven achievements.
+The best way to do this is to base your interview around concrete, objectively proven achievements.
 These can stem from college, work experience or your extra-curricular activities.

-These achievements should form the basis of your interview.
-And should help you decide on the best examples to use for the competency section of the interview.
+These achievements should form the basis of your interview and should help you decide on the best examples to use for the competency section of the interview.